kartik-v/yii2-grid/CHANGE.md

 - (enh #1004): Enhancements to Boolean Column and its filter styling.
 - (enh #1003): NEW: Edited Highlighted Row Functionality.
 - (enh #996, #997): Fix compatibility with old php version.
+- (bug #995): Correct expand row behavior for nested grid views when used with grid grouping.
 - (bug #991, enh #912): Enhancements and fixes to ExpandRowColumn.

 ## Version 3.3.6